ShriAkshaya04/Cyclistic_Case_Study/README.md

 - Phase 1: Completed
 - Phase 2: Completed
 - Phase 3: Completed
+- Phase 4: Completed
-- Phase 4: In Progress
+- Phase 5: In Progress
+- Phase 6: Pending

 Description
 This project analyzes 12 months of bike trip data to identify differences between casual riders and annual members, with the goal of recommending strategies to increase memberships.